 Here is a summary of things we discussed today based on HF KB:

+Notes from conference call with team 12/8/2015

-Make explicit what to do when data is missing and system ‘hangs’.
-Create scenario for missing data which is crucial for generating recommendations and issue messages that recs not generated because data is missing.
-This way we can remove implicit eligibility criteria.
+Make explicit what to do when data is missing and system ‘hangs’ (i.e., does not generate drug recommendations).
+Create action choices that, even when data is missing, generate recommendations and/or issue messages that recs not generated or blocked because data is missing.

+System currently generates no recommendations if there is old or missing eGFR.

+Currently the system has criteria requiring patient data to proceed.
+Desired behavior is to compute the recommendations and present as “blocked recommendations”, if things are missing still have recommendations.

+Samson: OK, so for HF we want creatinine and eGFR and BP, if missing, to lead to blocked recommendations rather than stop processing.

+Mike: for ACEi and ARB, if SBP < 110 we don’t make a recommendation of those drugs.
+Desired behavior is to have “blocked” because BP is too low.
+(BP could later be OK).
+If BP is missing it is also OK to give blocked recommendation.

+For beta blocker, SBP< 110 is relative contraindication (already in the system) (this one should be fine because it would not stop the processing; doesn’t need a blocked recommendation)

+for aldo antagonist we don’t have BP referenced.
+Geoff suggests we use same SBP criterion of 110

+for hydralazine we have special cases for isosorbide (nitrates) (see rules above).
+Desired behavior is that we don’t stop the drug but if BP <110.
+This can also be a “blocked recommendation” that is we will show what the recommendation would have been except for the low BP

 How to better model situations where you don’t want to make recs to add (and possibly increase) a drug but you do NOT want to stop a drug if active.
 Example: ACE Inhibitor and ARB and presence of 20% increase creatinine after start ACEI/ARB (?).
 This should be a change in model since these drugs are used in HTN, HF, CKD and DM.
 Also define if there are clinical differences when dealing with these drugs across domains.